suttacentral/awesome/README.md

 ## external web

+- [SuttaCentral.Express](https://suttacentral.express/): a fast and minimal alternative frontend for SuttaCentral.net
 - [SC Light](https://sc.readingfaithfully.org/): a super-simple interface for finding a SuttaCentral text.
 - [Reading Faithfully](https://readingfaithfully.org/): reading guides and help with Suttas.
 Extra awesome: includes Pali/English epubs!
 - [A Sutta a Day](https://daily.readingfaithfully.org/): sign up with Reading Faithfully for Dhamma in your Inbox